-The IIA grants we have received for research and development expenditures may restrict our ability to manufacture products and transfer IIA funded know-how outside of Israel and require us to satisfy specified conditions.
+The IIA grants we have received in the past for research and development expenditures may restrict our ability to manufacture products and transfer IIA funded know-how outside of Israel and require us to satisfy specified conditions.

-Our research and development efforts have been financed, in part, through the grants that we have received from the IIA.
-The total gross amount of grants actually received by us from the IIA as of December 31, 2021 totaled approximately \$10.1 million.
-We, therefore, must comply with the requirements of, and are subject to certain restrictions under, the Innovation Law and the IIA's rules and guidelines.
-Below is a description of the main obligations and restrictions imposed on a recipient of IIA grants, or the Recipient Company, under the Innovation Law and the IIA's rules and guidelines, with respect to the use of the intellectual property and other know-how resulting, directly or indirectly, in whole or in part, in accordance with or as a result of, research and development activities made according to a research and development program funded by the IIA, or the Approved Program, as well as any rights associated with such know-how (including later developments, which derive from, are based on, or constitute improvements or modifications of such know-how), or the IIA Funded Know-How:
+Our research and development efforts have been financed, in part, through the grants that we have received in the past from the IIA.
+The total gross amount of grants actually received by us from the IIA as of December 31, 2022 totaled approximately \$10.1 million.
+We, therefore, must comply with the requirements of, and are subject to certain restrictions under, the Israeli Law for the Encouragement of Industrial Research and Development of 1984, or the Innovation Law and the IIA's rules and guidelines with respect to the use of intellectual property and other know-how resulting, directly or indirectly, in whole or in part, in accordance with or as a result of, research and development activities made according to a research and development program funded by the IIA, or the Approved Program, as well as any rights associated with such know-how (including later developments, which derive from, are based on, or constitute improvements or modifications of such know-how), or the IIA Funded Know-How.
+These restrictions involve obligations relating to royalty payments, reporting and local manufacturing, and limitations on the transfer of IIA Funded Know-How and the licensing of IIA Funded Know-How.